Keep Your Distance: Land Division With Separation: Related Work

-In considering fair division with separation, we build on the work of \citet{ElkindSeSu21}, who investigate the one-dimensional variant of this problem.
+In considering fair division with separation, we build on the work of \citet{ElkindSeSu22}, who investigate the one-dimensional variant of this problem.
 Fair land division with constraints on the shape of usable pieces has been previously studied \citep{SegalhaleviNiHa17,SegalhaleviHaAu20}.
 We follow these works in considering fat rectangles and guillotine cuts; however, the fairness notions considered in these papers are (partial) proportionality and envy-freeness, whereas our work concerns maximin fairness.
+As we noted earlier, under separation constraints, it can happen that all agents but one receive zero utility in every allocation, which renders proportionality and envy-freeness infeasible.

-Our analysis is also somewhat similar in spirit to several recent works on dividing a cake represented by a general graph, which generalizes both the interval and the cycle (a.k.a. pie) setting.
-Several fairness notions have been studied in this setting: partial proportionality \citep{BeiSu21}, envy-freeness \citep{IgarashiZw21}, and maximin share fairness \citep{ElkindSeSu21-Graph}.
-In all of these works, the cake is still one-dimensional---it is a union of a finite number of intervals.
+Our analysis is also somewhat similar in spirit to a number of recent works on dividing a cake represented by a general graph, which generalizes both the interval and the cycle (a.k.a.~pie) setting.
+Several fairness notions have been studied in that setting: partial proportionality \citep{BeiSu21}, envy-freeness \citep{IgarashiZw21}, and maximin share fairness \citep{ElkindSeSu21-Graph}.
+In all of those works, the cake is still one-dimensional: it is a union of a finite number of intervals.
 As we show in this work, a two-dimensional cake is fundamentally different.
+Our work fits into the ongoing endeavor to bring the theory of fair division closer to practice by handling constraints from real-life applications---\citet{Suksompong21} surveys other types of constraints that have been investigated in the fair division literature.

+Finally, we remark that we impose the geometric and separation requirements not only on the final allocation but also in the definition of the maximin share benchmark.
+This is consistent with prior uses of the maximin share under constraints \citep{BouveretCeEl17,BiswasBa18,LoncTr20,ElkindSeSu21-Graph,ElkindSeSu22,BeiIgLu22}.